 This furniture arrangement is ideal for a single adult or a couple.
 With the exchange of the bar for a slightly larger table, this arrangement could also work for a small family.

-Continue to 3 of 5 below.
+Continue to 2 of 4 below.

-- When purchasing accent chairs, think "light."
+- Accent chairs: When purchasing accent chairs, think "light."
 Anything with a heavy look or dark colors will feel huge in the room.
 Armless chairs, like slipper chairs, can be a good choice.
 Avoid anything with a tall backrest.
 Transparent chairs such as "ghost" chairs look great in small spaces.